home-assistant/home-assistant.io/source/_docs/authentication.markdown

 When you start Home Assistant for the first time the _owner_ user account is created.
 This account has some special privileges and can:

  - Create and manage other user accounts.
- - Configure integrations and other settings (soon).
+ - Configure integrations and other settings (coming soon).
- - Configure Hass.io (soon).
+ - Configure Hass.io (coming soon).

 <p class='note'>
 For the moment, other user accounts will have the same access as the owner account.
 In future, non-owner accounts will be able to have restrictions applied.